Does this test have other names?

 You are being screened for liver disease.

-You need to be watched while you are taking medication to prevent blood clots.
+You need to be watched while you are taking medicine to prevent blood clots.

 You have a family history of a bleeding or clotting disorder such as factor I deficiency.